jkingyens/c2k/readme.md

 # Running on Device

+Re-run the build tool, but also supply the public ip address and port where server is listening:

+    $ c2k 192.241.219.72 3000

+The build tool will bake these into the iOS app it geneates so it knows how to find your server.

 ## server
-The big difference here is that you must run the build tool with public ip address and port where the server component will be listening:

-    $ c2k 192.241.219.72 3000

-This tells the build tool to generate a deployment script that will bind the docker container to the right public port (in this case, 3000) and also tell the iOS component to connect with the server over this ip and port.
-Connection between the ios and server component is secured using basic http auth and a password/token generated at build time.

 To deploy remotely, transfer the `server` component to your remote machine: